keymetrics/on-premise/docs/AWS.md

 ## Reference Architecture

-By [default](https://github.com/keymetrics/on-premise/blob/master/terraform/keymetrics_aio_aws/variables.tf) the Terraform script will provision the following instances:
+By [default](https://github.com/keymetrics/on-premise/blob/master/terraform/keymetrics_aio_aws/variables.tf) the Terraform script will provision the following instances type:

 - c4.xlarge for the Keymetrics Backend
 - r3.xlarge for the Elasticsearch Database